BagaSiva/sampledemo1/README.md

 4. Run the following Jenkins job to update the hostname and static IP for a given VM:

    **Jenkins job URL:** [http://bigfix-jenkins.nonprod.hclpnp.com:8080/view/Infrastructure/job/VCenter_Update_VM/](http://bigfix-jenkins.nonprod.hclpnp.com:8080/view/Infrastructure/job/VCenter_Update_VM/)
+*VM Report*
+---
+The following reports will be generated as part of this process:
+- Virtual machines created in the past week.
+- Virtual machines with assigned owners created in the past week.
+- Virtual machines created without assigned owners in the past week.
+- Virtual machines deleted in the past week.
+- VM usage report.